pzhin/go-sophia/README.md

     CGO_LDFLAGS="-L/path/to/sophia" \
     	go get github.com/pnevezhin/go-sophia`

-And then build your project with flag
+And then build your project with flag for static linking

 	--ldflags '-extldflags "-static"'